 Everything you need to know about last-minute travel

 Planning — and anticipating — a vacation for months is great, but sometimes, you need to get away now.
-It might seem daunting to book a last-minute trip with just a few weeks’ (or even days’) notice, but it can be done.
+It might seem daunting to embark upon a last-minute trip with just a few weeks’ (or even days’) notice, but it can be done.
 Here’s what you need to know about booking a fantastic getaway in a flash.

 What are the benefits of last-minute travel?

-When planning a trip months in advance, there’s often the worry that by the time your vacation rolls around, you have to cancel.
+When planning a trip months in advance, there’s often the worry that by the time your vacation rolls around, you will have to cancel.
 Last-minute travel makes this less of a possibility and also boosts your mood.
 It can be “liberating” to “enjoy an impromptu break,” psychologist Emma Kenny told Forbes.
 This spontaneity “creates a ‘can do’ attitude and will remind you of the limitless possibilities that are out there.”

 The Week